- Using a Virtual Address For LLC Registration

 What is a Business Entity?

-A kid selling lemonade on a corner is a sole proprietorship; a service provider working as a one-man-show is a sole proprietorship if no legal entity is created first.
+A kid selling lemonade on a corner is a sole proprietorship.
+An independent service provider is a sole proprietorship if no legal entity is created first.

-Except with a sole proprietorship your personal assets aren’t protected, and if you are sued or become unable to pay business debts, you are personally liable, and you and your business are considered as one when it comes to paying taxes.
+Sounds easy.
+However, with a sole proprietorship your personal assets aren’t protected.
+If you are sued or become unable to pay business debts, you are personally liable, and you and your business are considered as one when it comes to paying taxes.

 Limited Liability Company (LLC)

-An LLC is the most common form of business entity.
+An LLC is one of the most common business entities.
 It protects everyone in your business, from your members to your managers and everyone else in between.